Agege: History

+In the year 1912, after the completion of Railway terminal, Agege (Station) township had grown during the last fifteen years into town with settled population of four to five thousand and floating population of two or three thousand more.
+The population was approximately 60% Hausa from Northern District and 40% from all part of southern Nigeria.
+While the land on which its stands was originally owned by Awori people of Orile Agege and Ogba respectively.

 The Executive Chairman of Agege Local Government area of Lagos State is Alhaji Ganiyu Kola Egunjobi.

 Economy

 When Dasab Airlines existed, its Lagos office was in Agege.

+Agege Local Government Area sustains a dynamic economy through vibrant markets like the Abattoir meat market and Alade market.
+These markets offer diverse commodities, contributing significantly to the local economy.

 People

 The inhabitants of Agege Local Government are multi-ethnic although the Awori are the indigenous inhabitants.
-Some major communities making up the Agege Local Government are Ogba, Asade, Dopemu, Orile, Magbon, Oko-Oba, Atobaje, Gbogunleri, Isale Oja, Oke-Koto, Panada, Tabon-Tabon, Ajegunle, Sango, Keke, Papa uku/Olusanya, Oniwaya, Moricas, Iloro, Mangoro, Darocha, Onipetesi, Alfa Nla and Agbotikuyo.
+Some major communities making up the Agege Local Government are Ogba, Asade, Dopemu, Orile, Ido-Gòun, Magbon, Oko-Oba, Atobaje, Gbogunleri, Isale Oja, Isale Odan, Oke-Koto, Ipodo, Panada, Tabon-Tabon, Ajegunle, Oyewole, Lemomu Edara, Papa Ashafa & Ewedairo, Sango, Oyewole, Mulero, Keke, Papa uku/Olusanya, Oniwaya, Moricas, Iloro, Mangoro, Darocha, Onipetesi, Alfa Nla and Agbotikuyo.
 The inhabitants of Agege Local Government are essentially Yorubas with the presence of sparse population of non-Yoruba speaking people.

+Here are some surnames traditionally associated with indigenous families from Orile Agege: